 Both are short-term, high-interest loans.
 With car title loans, the borrower turns over title to the vehicle as collateral — which the lender can keep if you don’t pay.

-A less risky option is a secured credit card.
+secured credit card.
 There’s collateral involved here, too, but it’s just a few hundred dollars in a linked account, and it isn’t touched as long as you make your payments on time.
 It’s a good way to build credit.

 While things such as your income and assets don’t affect your credit report, they still can affect a lender’s decision on whether to lend you money.
 Your employment status and history can be a factor, as well.
 A mortgage lender, for example, will want to see your savings account balance, total assets, and current income in addition to your credit report in determining whether to approve you for a loan, and if so, for how much.